-- Our profession is human work.
+- Our profession is a people’s job.
 Therefore, the human dimension is the foundation for the way we work together with our environment, our clients, our partners and within our team.

 6. Ownership: Who owns the city?

-- The question: ”Who owns the city?” is heard ever louder in the Netherlands.
+- The question: ”Who owns the city?” is heard ever louder.
 Previously the shots on city development were called by governments, property developers, corporations and investors.
 Recently however, interest groups of citizens and local entrepreneurs emerge to contribute to decision-making in urban development.
 Rightly so, in our opinion.
 We help governments and developers in the transition to making cities together.

 - Cities function more sustainably when users continue to contribute and invest through the years.
 This calls for lasting mental ownership, which can be achieved by building credible governance that enables long-term involvement from all parties.

 - After all, there is an abundance of knowledge, experience and ideas to utilize.
 The more ideas there are, the more creative solutions can be.
 Making cities together will lead to better city development.
 Local users are often more present in area, while investors and governments often think long-term and at larger scales.
 Bottom-up and top-down voices should get an equal seat at the table, as both forms of knowledge are valuable.